carandapz/design-projects-portfolio/docs/aboutme/index.md

 To defend an engineering decision means being able to clearly explain why a particular solution, design choice, or approach was selected and support that decision with evidence, calculations, data, requirements, and engineering principles.
 I believe defending a decision is more than simply saying that I think something is the best option.
 I need to be able to explain my reasoning and respond to questions or alternative viewpoints.
 At this point, I am still developing this ability.
 I understand the importance of supporting my decisions with technical reasoning, but I do not believe I have completely grasped how to defend an engineering decision confidently and professionally.
 I expect that through my coursework and experiences, I will become better at communicating my reasoning, evaluating alternatives, and using evidence to justify my decisions.
 I hope that when I revisit this statement at the end of the semester, I will be able to recognize meaningful growth in this area.

+This assignment took me about 6 hours to complete.